cangelis/simple-validator/README.md

 );
 ```

-and you need to add a error text for your rule to the error file (default: errors/en.php).
+and you need to add an error text for your rule to the error file (default: errors/en.php).

 ```php
     'my_rule' => ":attribute field must be SimpleValidator"